 Our partnership with Global Rescue also provides travelers with access to an intelligence platform (GRID) that ensures that you are well informed and prepared before and during your travels.
 This arrangement allows you access to Destination Reports which outline medical and security risks in your host country and other countries you may visit.
 Through GRID, you are also able to view alert notifications for events that are happening around the world.
 In addition, while abroad, you will automatically receive health, safety, and security reports based on your destination, along with expert analysis and advice.

 Prior to departure, students will receive user log-in information and instructions directly from Global Rescue in order to access this resource.
 This email is not junk; please save it.
-If you have access to a smartphone/mobile device while abroad, we strongly recommend that you also download the Global Rescue GRID application which is available at the Apple Store (iOS 5 and above), Google Play (Android 4.4 and above), and BlackBerry App World (10.2 and above).
-Through this application, you will be able to reach out directly to Global Rescue in an emergency situation via its in-app emergency call button as well as run Destination Reports, view event alerts, and “Check-In” if there is a crisis (or even a sketchy situation) in your host country, and you want to notify key staff members of your whereabouts.
+If you have access to a smartphone/mobile device while abroad, we strongly recommend that you also download the Global Rescue GRID app which is available at the Apple Store (iOS 5 and above), Google Play (Android 4.4 and above), and BlackBerry App World (10.2 and above).
+Through this app, you will be able to reach out directly to Global Rescue in an emergency situation via its in-app emergency call button as well as run Destination Reports, view event alerts, and “check-In” if there is a crisis (or even a questionable situation) in your host country, and you want to notify key staff members of your whereabouts.
 This “check-in” feature should not be used if you are in a real emergency situation, and need immediate assistance, unless you’re asked to do this by your resident staff.
 In cases of emergency, please contact your resident staff or contacts that they will give you during orientation, and if that fails, then Global Rescue.